kc9wwh/macOSUpgrade/README.md

 Requirements:
 * Jamf Pro
+* A logged in user
 * macOS Clients on 10.10.5 or later
 * macOS Installer 10.12.4 or later
 * `eraseInstall` option is ONLY supported with macOS Installer 10.13.4+ and client-side macOS 10.13+
 * Look over the USER VARIABLES and configure as needed.

+*This workflow will **not** work if a user is not logged in since the `startosinstall` binary requires a user to be logged in.
+Tested with macOS 10.13.4 and you will get errors in that the process couldn't establish a connection to the WindowServer.*

 ___